-As of March 31, 2024, the Company has approximately 31,000 square feet of remaining vacant office and laboratory space in South San Francisco on the market for sublease.
-The Company evaluates the carrying value of its long-lived asset groups, which includes right-of-use assets, for impairment when indicators exist that the carrying amounts of the asset may not be fully recoverable.
+As of September 30, 2024, the Company had approximately 31,000 square feet of remaining vacant office and laboratory space in South San Francisco on the market for sublease primarily as a result of strategic actions taken in February 2023 (See "Note 8.
+Restructuring and Related Expenses" for more information).
+The Company evaluates the carrying value of its long-lived asset groups, which includes operating lease assets and leasehold improvements, for impairment when indicators exist that the carrying amounts of an asset may not be fully recoverable.
 An impairment loss is recognized when estimated undiscounted future cash flows expected to result from the use of the asset or asset group are less than its carrying amount.
 Impairment, if any, is measured as the amount by which the carrying amount of a long-lived asset exceeds its fair value.